Appearance

 Konfigo's validate

-directives allow you to enforce rules and constraints on your processed configuration data, ensuring its integrity and correctness before final output.
-Validation occurs after variables are substituted, generators are run, and transformations are applied.
+directives enforce rules and constraints on processed configuration data, ensuring integrity before final output.
+Validation executes after variables, generators, and transformations are complete.

 yaml